MarathonLabs/marathon/docs/runner/android/configure.md

 This mode is not supported by Gradle Plugin

-This mode is also not available for Android devices with version less Android 5.
+This mode is also not available for Android devices with versions below Android 5.

 :::
 Marathon supports testing dynamic feature modules: